0x76agabond/chimera-architecture/README.md

 - **Extremely flexible**, because each use-case can scale up or down depending on business complexity.
 - **Three levels of injection** allow Chimera Architecture to handle runtime objects (e.g., WebView2) and even transform behavior on demand — while still respecting dependency rules.
 - **Composition × Template Method × Marker Interface** reduces boilerplate but still respects dependency inversion.
+- In cases where multiple `entity` share similar columns, the reduction in **boilerplate** becomes highly significant.
 - Each use-case component becomes **truly SRP**.
   At scale, this produces a natural effect where each file type shares a consistent structure.
 - This structural similarity makes it **AI-friendly**, enabling AI to become an onboarding assistant or even a boilerplate generator.